vnFuhung2903/vcs-logging-service/POSTGRESQL.md

 B-Tree is the default index type in PostgreSQL and is well-suited for most scenarios.
 In particular, the PostgreSQL query planner will consider using a B-tree index whenever an indexed column is involved in a comparison.

 ### GiST (Generalized Search Tree) Index
-GiST indexes are flexible and support a wide range of data types and search operations.
+GiST indices are flexible and support a wide range of data types and search operations.
 They are particularly useful for spatial and full-text search queries.

 ### GIN (Generalized Inverted Tree) Index
-GIN indexes are designed for handling complex data types such as arrays and full-text searches.
+GIN indices are designed for handling complex data types such as arrays and full-text searches.

 ### BRIN
-BRIN indexes are suitable for large tables with ordered data.
+BRIN indices are suitable for large tables with ordered data.
 They divide the table into blocks and store summarized information for each block, making them efficient for range queries on sorted data.

 ```
 type Wallet struct {